Sales-Led GTM Trends in 2026

 Companies are also moving customer engagement directly inside their products.
 Product telemetry provides real-time insight into how customers use features, where they encounter friction, and when they achieve meaningful outcomes.
 This data enables teams to shorten activation times and trigger customer success workflows at precisely the right moments.
 The line between product experience and customer success is blurring, creating new opportunities for those who can orchestrate both effectively.

 For GTM leaders, the message is clear.
-Build your organisation around the assumption that keeping and growing customers is more valuable than acquiring new ones.
+Build your organisation around the assumption that keeping and growing customers is more powerful rocket fuel than acquiring new ones.
 Design compensation, team, and measurement systems that reflect this priority.
 Ensure that every function, from product through to sales, understands its role in driving retention and expansion.

 AI Transforms CRO's Role (Again)